 Why did God's people practice animal sacrifice?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 5.

 God is faithful and just to forgive us when we admit our sins.
 So let’s take time now to be honest as we answer this question: What comes to mind when you think about how you’ve sinned against God and others?